Purdue-CS193/homework-0-SpaceMonkeyy86/index.md

+# Jack's First CS193 Homework

+Favorite Things About CS193:

+- They teach you about Linux!
+I already use exclusively Linux on my school computer and this class will provide me with the opportunity to show it off.
+Also, it's just cool.
+- No exams!
+Personally I don't mind exams but hey, I'll take a free pass if I get one.
+- Gives me a reason to walk across campus a second time on Tuesday.
+Otherwise, I would probably just stay in the dorm all day and become depressed :/

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.